Curry injures left foot in Warriors blowout loss to Celtics

 Curry was injured with 4:19 remaining in the second quarter along the sideline while scrambling for a loose ball as Smart made a diving lunge on the play and landed on the reigning scoring champion’s leg.
 Curry grimaced in pain and got up but hobbled along before exiting on the next dead ball moments later.

-Kerr said Curry, who had three points on 1-for-4 shooting, was having an MRI exam.
-Rookie Moses Moody also injured his right shoulder.
+The team said Curry, who had three points on 1-for-4 shooting, experienced soreness in the foot.

-Warriors forward Juan Toscano-Anderson said Smart wanted the ball but might have been able to use more caution.

-“I don’t think it was a dirty play,” Toscano-Anderson said. “… We all know that’s Marcus Smart, though, that’s how he plays, he’s gritty.”

 Draymond Green was whistled for a technical for arguing a foul called on Thompson against Smart at the 1:48 mark, with Green throwing his arms up in the air in disgust and yelling.